Evaluating a Methodology for Increasing AI Transparency: A Case Study: Background

+While the human-centered process proposed by Richards et al.~\cite{factsheet-methodology-IEEE} targeted the production of a particular form of AI documentation, FactSheets \cite{factsheets-2019, fs360}, the approach is not limited to this form.
+Even so, it is important to discuss FactSheets to appreciate the nature of this documentation and the complexities of producing it.

-To tackle the complexity of creating AI documentation that affords effective transparency, Richards et al.~\cite{factsheet-methodology-IEEE} have proposed a human-centered methodology for creating the form of documentation called AI FactSheets.
-FactSheets \cite{factsheets-2019, experiences-2020, fs360} are collections of important facts about the development, testing, and deployment of AI models and systems.
+\ignore{To tackle the complexity of creating AI documentation that affords effective transparency, Richards et al.~\cite{factsheet-methodology-IEEE} have proposed a human-centered process for creating the form of documentation called AI FactSheets.
+FactSheets \cite{factsheets-2019, experiences-2020, fs360} } FactSheets are collections of important facts about the development, testing, and deployment of AI models and systems.
 These include facts about model purpose, training data selection and cleaning, algorithm selection and tuning, testing for accuracy, bias, privacy risks, adversarial attacks, etc. Different \textit{consumers} of FactSheets (data scientists, business owners, system integrators, deployment engineers, risk officers, regulators, end users, affected subjects, etc.) will have different skills and different information needs.
 By engaging with these consumers, it is possible to discover both common and unique needs and, thereby, create FactSheets that meet those needs.
 Those needs may include how to render the documentation, providing for example, a condensed table view for a quick overview or slides to aid presentation of the model~\cite{fs360}.
-By engaging with fact \textit{producers}, it is also possible to discover what facts they can create for consumption by others and how to help them create these facts efficiently.
-Earlier work~\cite{factsheet-methodology-IEEE} has posited that executing the steps of this methodology will lead to useful FactSheets, contributing to model transparency.
+By engaging with fact \textit{producers}, it is also possible to discover what facts they can reasonably create for consumption by others and how to help them create these facts without imposing unacceptable overhead.
+Early work with developers of AI models \cite{experiences-2020} exposed the need for substantial flexibility in what facts were important to collect and how those facts might be rendered for different consumers.

+\ignore{ The resulting process for creating FactSheet templates was heavily inspired by prior work in human-centered design methodologies like Participatory Design~\cite{spinuzzi2005methodology} and Value Sensitive Design~\cite{friedman2013value}.
+Drawing on Participatory Design, the process sought to infuse a spirit of open exploration and discovery with stakeholders, followed by prototyping and iteration.
+Drawing on Value Sensitive Design, the process laid out a series of steps to guide the conceptual, empirical, and technical work needed to generate documentation suitable for these stakeholders.
+The process strives to leverage established human-centered design principles to gently bring these practices into the AI documentation process for an audience, data scientists and software professionals, who are generally unfamiliar with them.
+TODO condense and move to beginning. }